For All New Students

 When and where can I get my Pitt Student ID?

-**Please check the SCI COVID-19 FAQ for up-to-date information.
 You get your Pitt ID at Panther Central, located in the Litchfield Towers Lobby, once you have enrolled into classes.
 Students who are required to take the English Language Proficiency exam upon arrival to campus are able to get their Pitt ID prior to enrolling into classes.